-- Navigate via Intune blade – Create profile – Settings – Configure – Custom OMA-URI Settings – Windows 10 and later – Add OMA-URI settings
+Navigate via Intune blade – Create a profile – Settings – Configure – Custom OMA-URI Settings – Windows 10 and later – Add OMA-URI settings

-- Assign the CSP to Autopilot device group.
+Assign the CSP to the Autopilot device group.

 (Optional) Turn on the Enrollment Status Page

-It is recommended to enable Enrollment status page.
+It is recommended to enable the Enrollment status page.
 For more details refer here.

 Results – Windows Autopilot Hybrid Domain Join

-After login, you can verify whether your machine is Hybrid domain join or not by executing below command.
+After login, you can verify whether your machine is a Hybrid domain join or not by executing the below command.

 In my second post, we will go through events and logs which help in troubleshooting.